raspberrypilearning/packaging-your-code/en/step_5.md

 --- /task ---

 --- task ---
-Install the package by typing the following command:
+Install the package by typing the start of the command as follows:

 --- code ---
 ---
 language: bash
 line_numbers: false
 ---
-pip3 install motivate.whl
+pip3 install m

 --- /code ---

+After you have typed the `m`, press the `tab` key on your keyboard and the full name of the `.whl` file should autocomplete without you having to type it.
+It will look something like `motivate-0.0.1-py2.py3-none-any.whl`.

 --- /task ---